April 2, 2026

 What Rights Can You Lose by Signing a Severance Agreement?

 Most employees never think to ask this question.
-A severance agreement is a legal release.
+A severance agreement is not just a receipt for a check; it is a legal release.
 Depending on what the agreement covers, you may be waiving the right to pursue claims for:

 • Wrongful termination under California law